jpellman/wiki.libjpel.so/Scientist-Computer-Symbiosis-Obstacles.rst

 #.
 Some sort of intuitive workflow system.

 #.
-Hardware-based accelerators (although this may be more of an optimization; see ASICS_).
+Hardware-based accelerators (although this may be more of an optimization; see ASICs_).

 -------------------------